 Suggested uses are: where there is a need for attenuation of bright illumination, such as that generated when working Pyrex®, quartz, Vicor®, platinum jewelry work, and any operation where long periods of time are spent gazing into a high-temperature furnace or fire pit.

-Quartz workers must use a minimum Shade 8!
+Quartz workers must use a minimum of Shade 8!

-The AGW-250 filter is available in non-prescription (plano power), readers, single vision, and standard flat-top D28 bifocal prescription form.
+The AGW-250 filter is available in non-prescription (Plano power), readers, and single vision prescription forms.
+Readers are purchased through the single vision selection

 Thickness Advisory: This filter is thicker than normal lenses.
 In non-prescription form, it is approximately 5 mm thick.
 Single vision prescription adds at least 1 mm, bifocal prescription adds at least 2 mm.
 Shade 10 filters are 7 mm thick.

 Protected under United States Patent Number 6,612,697.